a more satisfying & meaningful life

 About CBA Chicago

-The goal of CBA Chicago is to help people experience full, satisfying, and healthy lives.
-Our clinicians are licensed clinical psychologists and therapists who specialize in anxiety disorders and OCD, chronic pain and medical conditions, healthy living, insomnia, stress management, and relationship issues.
-If pain or distress is keeping life small, or you need more support to make positive changes, we are here to help.
+The mission of CBA Chicago is to help people experience full, satisfying, and healthy lives.
+Our clinicians are licensed clinical psychologists and therapists who specialize in anxiety disorders and OCD, depression, chronic pain and medical conditions, insomnia, stress management, and relationship issues.
+If pain or distress is keeping life small, or you need more support to make healthy changes, we are here to help.

 Our approach is cognitive-behavioral with an emphasis on mindfulness and compassion.
 We value clinical excellence and want to build a strong therapeutic relationship.
-We use treatments like Acceptance and Commitment Therapy, Compassion-Focused Therapy, Exposure and Response Prevention, Biofeedback, and Cognitive Behavioral Therapy for Insomnia.
+We use treatments like Acceptance and Commitment Therapy, Dialectical Behavior Therapy, Compassion-Focused Therapy, Exposure and Response Prevention, Biofeedback, and CBT for Insomnia.
 Our treatments are evidence-based (backed by science) and flexible to fit your specific needs.

 The therapists at CBA Chicago want to make therapy as accessible as possible.
-We are in-network with BCBS PPO insurance and also offer reduced-fee services for those who are in need.
+We are in-network with BCBS PPO insurance and also offer some reduced-fee services for those who are in need.
 Some of our therapists have joined PSYPACT, which allows psychologists to provide telehealth services in other states.
 We enjoy working with individuals from a wide range of backgrounds and consider race, ethnicity, country of origin, gender, sexual orientation, ability status, religion, and spirituality as important aspects of an individual's identity.
 We value relationship diversity.
 We strive to be anti-racist in our practice and policies and are LGBTQIA affirming.
 We will work collaboratively with you to best support you and your individual goals.